APLMOOC/APLMOOC/docs/course/ch7/part6.md

-# External libraries
+# File I/O

 !!! abstract "This part will cover"

-    - Tatin package manager
-    - Using external libraries
-        - HTTP server
-        - OpenAI
+    - File reading and writing
-        - etc.
+    - Quad CSV

 ---